For the latest in-depth analysis, subscribe to our news service at France Insider.

 - Home-owners in France are able to use the equity in their property to release capital for home improvements or other expenditure, whether or not they have an existing mortgage.

-- Conversely, equity release schemes (sometimes called ‘home income’ or ‘life-time’ mortgages) are as yet few and far between, and have tough age limits and loan to value rules.
+- Conversely, equity release schemes (sometimes called ‘home income’ or ‘life-time’ mortgages) are rarely available.

 - If you are resident in France, there are a range of subsidised (or regulated) mortgages available, which may well be of particular interest to those on modest incomes or first time buyers, e.g. children of expats.